Obeldesivir

-Obeldesivir (GS-5245, ATV006) is an isobutyl ester prodrug of GS-441524 made by Gilead Sciences that is currently in Phase III trials for the outpatient treatment of COVID-19 in high risk patients.
-The purpose of the isopropyl ester modification on obeldesivir is to improve the oral bioavailability of the parent nucleoside, GS-441524.
+Obeldesivir (GS-5245, ATV006) is an isobutyric ester prodrug of GS-441524 made by Gilead Sciences that was recently evaluated in a Phase III trial for the outpatient treatment of COVID-19 in high risk patients.
+The purpose of the isobutyric ester modification on obeldesivir is to improve the oral bioavailability of the parent nucleoside, GS-441524.
 Obeldesivir is hydrolyzed to its parent nucleoside, GS-441524, which is in turn converted to remdesivir-triphosphate (GS-443902) by a nucleoside kinase, adenylate kinase and nucleotide diphosphate kinase.